BEGINNING JANUARY 1ST OF 2024, RIO BLANCO COUNTY WILL NO LONGER SEND DOCUMENTS BY ELECTRONIC MEANS.

 CSC provides a web-based eRecording solution that enables submitters to electronically record real estate documents.
 Check their website at erecording.com.

-View the Recording Fee Schedule (PDF) for current fees.
+View the Rio Blanco County Master Fee Schedule 2023 for current fees.
+Recording Fees may be found beginning on Page 2 and at the top of Page 3.
 We can accept credit cards for recording.
-Call the Meeker office for additional information.
+Call the Meeker office at (970) 878-9460 for additional information.

 With the passing of Senate Bill 2016-115, recording fees have changed as of January 1, 2017.